-Extreme Best Guess based on Leisure Time Electronics and the info at A History of … Games.
-The earliest mention of Maze Craze in a newspaper ad that I've found so far is from October 22, 1980.
-This entry either belongs in September or October.
-I'll leave it in September until more information is found.
+Extreme Best Guess based on Leisure Time Electronics and newspaper ads starting in September 1980.
+The earliest mention of Maze Craze in a newspaper ad that I've found so far is from September 10, 1980.

 “Woman In Love” by Barbra Streisand (Sep 6) YT